KobAmoah/Value-Investing-Stock-Screener/README.md

 ## Introduction:
 The Enhanced Stock Screening Model integrates Decision Tree Regression (DTR) and Data Envelopment Analysis (DEA) to identify potentially undervalued stocks.
 DTR assesses stocks based on their returns and financial metrics, while DEA evaluates their efficiency relative to market valuation.
 This approach offers a systematic method for investors to uncover investment opportunities in the stock market.

+** The application provided in the repository is on the Information Technology sector.
+To apply the algorithm to another sector, modify the inputs in the main file FundamentalScreener.py.
+Make sure to refresh the jupyter notebook as well to get the newly produced DTR.

 ## Usage:

 The following provides instructions on setting up your project locally.
 To get a local copy up and running, follow these steps.